Aníbal (wrestler): Professional wrestling career

 In May 1975, Francisco Flores and Ray Mendoza left EMLL to form a rival wrestling promotion called the Universal Wrestling Association (UWA).
 Aníbal was among the group of young wrestlers that left EMLL to join the UWA, vacating the NWA World Middleweight Championship in the process.
-In the UWA Aníbal continued his rivalry with René Guajardo, losing to Guajardo in the finals of the tournament to crown the first UWA World Middleweight Champion.
-It was not until 1977 that Aníbal was able to win the UWA Middleweight title as he defeated Guajardo on October 2, 1977.
-He retained the championship until February 11, 1979, when Jungla Negra pinned him to win the title.
-By the early 1980s Aníbal's popularly was still high, especially as he teamed with Villano III and El Solitario to form a trio called Los Tres Caballeros ("The three gentlemen").
-The trio feuded extensively with La Ola Blanca Dr. Wagner and Ángel Blanco until Aníbal turned against his partners and El Solitario ended up teaming up with Dr. Wagner.
-This was the first time in his career that Aníbal had worked as a rudo ("bad guy" or Heel character) in his career.
-Aníbal had a series of very intense, very bloody matches against El Solitario in a storyline that drew full houses whenever it was on the card and that was headed for a very high-profile Lucha de Apuesta (Bet match) between the two with their masks on the line.
-Before the two could face off in the Apuesta match Solitario died suddenly.
-Following the abrupt ending to the storyline with El Solitario Aníbal defeated El Texano to win the vacant UWA World Junior Light Heavyweight Championship.
-Aníbal travelled to Puerto Rico to take part in WWC's 11th Anniversary celebrations.
-On September 15, 1984, he lost the UWA World Junior Light Heavyweight Championship to Invader III, but would regain it not long afterward.
-During his time in Puerto Rico Aníbal also won the WWC World Junior Heavyweight Championship.
-On January 1, 1985, Aníbal lost the UWA World Junior Light Heavyweight title to Negro Navarro and then disappeared from the wrestling scene.
+There, Aníbal continued his rivalry with Guajardo, losing to him in the finals of a tournament to crown the first UWA World Middleweight Champion.
+It was not until October 2, 1977 that Aníbal was able to win the title, defeating Guajardo.
+He retained the championship until Jungla Negra won it from him on February 11, 1979.

+By the early 1980s, Aníbal's popularly was still high, especially as he teamed with Villano III and El Solitario to form a trio called Los Tres Caballeros ("The Three Gentlemen").
+The trio feuded extensively with La Ola Blanca (Dr. Wagner and Ángel Blanco) until Aníbal turned against his partners, turning rudo ("bad guy" or heel) for the first time in his career and causing El Solitario to team with Dr. Wagner.
+Aníbal had a series of very intense and bloody matches against El Solitario in a storyline that drew full houses whenever it was on the card and was headed for a high-profile mask vs. mask Lucha de Apuestas ("bet match") between the two.
+However, the storyline abruptly ended due to El Solitario's sudden death in 1986.
+Following this, Aníbal defeated El Texano to win the vacant UWA World Junior Light Heavyweight Championship.
+He then travelled to Puerto Rico for the World Wrestling Council (WWC)'s 11th Anniversary celebrations.
+On September 15, 1984, he lost the UWA World Junior Light Heavyweight Championship to Invader III, only to regain it not long after.
+Aníbal also held the WWC World Junior Heavyweight Championship.
+On January 1, 1985, Aníbal lost the UWA World Junior Light Heavyweight Championship to Negro Navarro, after which he disappeared from the wrestling scene.
 The years of working full-time had taken its toll on Carrillo's body, forcing him out of the ring due to a multitude of injuries.